Loverboy: 1979–1983

 According to Reno, their name was chosen due to a dream by Paul Dean.
 He had come up with the name after spending the previous night with some of the bandmates, including Reno and their girlfriends, before going to the movies.
 The girlfriends were browsing through fashion magazines, where the guys in the band saw a Cover Girl advertisement.
 Cover Girl became Cover Boy, and then became Loverboy in Dean's dream later that night.
 After being told by Dean about the dream the next morning, Reno agreed to try it out and it stuck.

-The group made its live debut opening for Kiss at Pacific Coliseum in Vancouver, B.C. on November 19, 1979.
+Dean's manager, Lou Blair, then brought in the biggest rock manager in Canada at that time, Bruce Allen, who took on the band and arranged for them to make their live debut opening for Kiss at Pacific Coliseum in Vancouver, British Columbia, on November 19, 1979.

 Originally rejected by all the major record labels in the United States, the band signed with Columbia Records of Canada, and on March 20, 1980, Loverboy went into the studio with producer Bruce Fairbairn and engineer Bob Rock to record what would be its self-titled debut album.

 Over that summer, the record became a huge hit with eventually over one million records sold in Canada alone.
-The album made its American debut in November 1980, and would go on to sell over two million copies in the US.
+The album made its American debut in November 1980, and went on to sell over two million copies in the US.
 The band went on a touring spree that year putting on over 200 shows with bands such as Cheap Trick, ZZ Top, Kansas, and Def Leppard.
 Their debut single, "Turn Me Loose", went on to hit No. 7 on the Canadian charts and No. 35 on the US Billboard Hot 100 in early 1981.
 "The Kid Is Hot Tonite" was also a single.

-The band's follow-up album, Get Lucky, released in October 1981 when it was opening for Journey, included the hit tracks "Working for the Weekend", "When It's Over" and "Lucky Ones".
+The band's follow-up album, Get Lucky, released in October 1981 when it was opening for Journey, included the hit tracks "Working for the Weekend", "When It's Over", and "Lucky Ones".
 It became the group’s best selling album in the U.S., reaching No. 7 on the Billboard album charts and selling over four million copies.
 In the same year Loverboy received six Juno Awards (Canada's highest award for music) in one year, a record that still stands today.

 Loverboy released its third album, Keep It Up, in June 1983.
 Its first single "Hot Girls in Love" became their most successful to that date, reaching No. 11 on the US Billboard Hot 100.
 The video for the song as well as for the follow-up single "Queen of the Broken Hearts" were hugely popular on MTV.